Ariana Kukors Said Her Swim Coach Called Her Selfish For Competing In The Olympics

 Kukors credits this interaction as the beginning of an extensive, abusive, and manipulative relationship that spanned nearly a decade.

 When she was 16 years old and Hutchison was 34, the two talked all the time, she said, constantly texting.
 He had her sit on his lap when they were alone.
 He began kissing her in elevators and touching her over her clothes.
-He once made a paper ring and put in on her finger telling her he wanted to spend his life with her.
+He once made a paper ring and put it on her finger, telling her he wanted to spend his life with her.

 That same year, she wrote, Hutchison would sit in the women's locker room and watch her shower.
 He told her he loved her.
-Their sexual in nature relationship began to overshadow all of her accomplishments in the pool, she wrote.
+The sexual nature of their relationship began to overshadow all of her accomplishments in the pool, she wrote.

 Kukors was now in her senior year of high school and was considered one of the top recruits in the country.
-She started researching and visitings potential colleges, including USC, the University of Arizona, and the University of Georgia.
+She started researching and visiting potential colleges, including the University of Southern California, the University of Arizona, and the University of Georgia.

 Hutchison told her that if she went to college she "should kiss [her] dreams of becoming an Olympian goodbye," and suggested she attend the nearby University of Washington.

-While figuring out her college plans, Kukors said Hutchison's sexual pressure was become even more frequent.
+While figuring out her college plans, Kukors said Hutchison's sexual pressure was becoming even more frequent.

 "We did 'everything but,'" she wrote.
 "He was saving that until I was 18."

-Once Kukors turned 18 years old, she said Hutchison sneaked her into his room during an out-of-state swim meet to give her a "gift."
+Once Kukors turned 18, she said Hutchison sneaked her into his room during an out-of-state swim meet to give her a "gift."

 "I’ll spare you the details, but the memory of that night will always haunt me," she wrote.

 After Kukors started at the University of Washington, her swimming career was flourishing.
-In 2009 she broke a world record and won her first World Championship.
+In 2009 she broke a world record and won her first world championship.

 "Swimming was, and always will be, the beacon of light that calls me home," she wrote.
 "Unfortunately, because of the success I was having in the pool, it only made my attachment to Sean stronger and he convinced me that I could only swim fast for him."

-At the time people in the swim world began to gossip about Kukors and Hutchison, wondering what happened behind closed doors.
+At the time, people in the swim world began to gossip about Kukors and Hutchison, wondering what happened behind closed doors.

 "Looking back, I don’t even recognize the young girl Sean so meticulously controlled and manipulated," she wrote.
 "I was lying to everyone around me."